jax-ml/jax/docs/quickstart.md

 %timeit naively_batched_apply_matrix(batched_x).block_until_ready()
 ```

-A programmer familiar with the the `jnp.dot` function might recognize that `apply_matrix` can
+A programmer familiar with the `jnp.dot` function might recognize that `apply_matrix` can
 be rewritten to avoid explicit looping, using the built-in batching semantics of `jnp.dot`:

 ```{code-cell}